vlang/v/README.md

 The net.http module, the net.websocket module, and the `v install` command may all use SSL.
 V comes with a version of mbedtls, which should work on all systems.
-If you find a need to use OpenSSL instead, you will need to make sure that it is installed on your system, then use the `-d use_openssl` switch when you compile.
+If you find a need to use OpenSSL instead, you will need to make sure that it is installed on your system, and then use the `-d use_openssl` switch when you compile.

 To install OpenSSL on non-Windows systems: